andygcui/recycle-princeton/README.md

 # Recycle Quest

-An educational recycling game that teaches players how to properly sort plastic items based on recycling codes and local recycling rules.
+An educational sorting game that teaches children aged 5--8 how to correctly sort common household plastic items based on recycling codes and local recycling rules.
 Learn about different plastic types, contamination, and proper recycling practices while having fun!
+Created for Princeton VIS 216: Graphic Design.

-## 🎮 About
+## About

 Recycle Quest is an interactive educational game designed to teach players about recycling plastics correctly.
 The game features: